Psychiatric survivors movement: Early 20th century

 We Are Not Alone (WANA) was founded by a group of patients at Rockland State Hospital in New York (now the Rockland Psychiatric Center) in the mid to late 1940s, and continued to meet as an ex-patient group.
 Their goal was to provide support and advice and help others make the difficult transition from hospital to community.
-At this same time, a young social worker in Detroit, Michigan was doing some pioneering work with psychiatric patients from the “back wards” of Wayne County Hospital.
+At this same time, a young social worker in Detroit, Michigan, John H. Beard, was doing some pioneering work with psychiatric patients from the “back wards” of Wayne County Hospital.
 Prior to the advent of psychotropic medication, patients on the “back wards” were generally considered to be "hopelessly sick."
-John H. Beard began his work on these wards with the conviction that these patients were not totally consumed by illness but retained areas of health.
+Beard began his work on these wards with the conviction that these patients were not totally consumed by illness but retained areas of health.
 This insight led him to involve the patients in such normal activities as picnics, attending a baseball game, dining at a fine restaurant, and then employment.
 Fountain House had, by now, recognized that the experience of the illness, together with a poor or interrupted work history often denied members the opportunity to obtain employment.
 Many lived in poverty and never got the chance to even try working on a job.

 The hiring of John H. Beard as executive director in 1955 changed all of that.
 The creation of what we now know to be Transitional Employment transformed Fountain House as many members began venturing from the clubhouse into real jobs for real wages in the community.
 Importantly, these work opportunities were in integrated settings and not just with other persons with disabilities.
 The concept of what was normal was pervasive in all of what Fountain House set out to do.
 Thus, Fountain House became a place of both social and vocational rehabilitation, addressing the disabilities that so often accompany having a serious mental illness and setting the wheels in motion for a life of recovery and not disability.